IkigaiLabsETH/kaipulse/SATS.md

 # Lightning Network Production Guide

-# Satsnap
+# KaiPulse

 ## Vision
-**Satsnap is a photo-first, curated social app where every like instantly sends Bitcoin to creators over the Lightning Network.**
+**KaiPulse is a photo-first, curated social app where every like instantly sends Bitcoin to creators over the Lightning Network.**

 **No ads, no algorithms — just real support for real artists.**